AllenChienXXX/AllenChienXXX/README.md

 ## Welcome to my Github page !
-If you are looking for projects that I've done, click *main* and scrow down to *projects*, there you'll find them, enjoy!:stuck_out_tongue_winking_eye:
+If you are looking for projects that I've done, click *Start!* and scroll down to *projects*, where you'll find them, enjoy!:stuck_out_tongue_winking_eye:
 ## Or you can simply click [HERE](https://github.com/AllenChienXXX/Projects-Practices/tree/projects) :eye:

 - 👋 Hi, I’m @AllenChienXXX